danchoi/fredit/README.md

 you want to give your collaborator as much control over the front-end as he or she can handle.

-fredit lets a collaborator make significant front-end contributions to a Rails application without the hassles of having to set up and run a local instance of it on their computer.
+fredit lets a collaborator make significant front-end contributions to a Rails application without the hassles of having to set up and run a local instance of it.
 Just run a fredit-enabled instance of your Rails app on a server that your collaborator can access through his or her browser.
 This fredit-enabled instance can have its own Rails environment, database, and git branch.